15% discount on 7+ night stays between now and the 8th March 2024 (3 and 4 night stays are also available to book).

 Wi-Fi & Mobile Coverage

 Super-fast fibre broadband is available.
 Mobile signal is poor in the property but improves directly outside the house.

 Overthwarts Farmhouse has oil central heating in addition to the wood burning stove in the kitchen/dining room and the open fire in the drawing room.
 A generous initial supply of logs are provided.

 The parish is served by Alnwick (4.5 miles) and Rothbury (5.5 miles) which have a strong base of independent shops and offer plenty of choice for high quality locally produced food as well as cosy country pubs for eating-out.
 For provisions, there is an award-winning butcher’s shop in Rothbury, famous for its ‘Cragside cracker’ sausage; the equally renowned Rothbury Bakery for quality pies and freshly baked local produce; or Tully’s deli on the High Street.

 In Alnwick you will find an excellent range of amenities and an eclectic mix of charming specialist shops.
-Here you can wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including Bari Tea based in the Castle Quarter for a very lovely lunch or a decadent afternoon cream tea!
+Here you can wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including Strawberry Lounge, for a very lovely lunch, cream tea or delicious cake!
 While there, seek out Barter Books - ‘a book heaven’ with thousands of paperbacks, hardbacks and collector’s editions based in a beautiful former railway station.

 For provisions, you will find plenty of choice - try award-winning Turnbull’s for fine food and quality meats; The Alnwick Deli for delicious local produce, cheeses, hampers and gifts; or the Alnwick Bakery for home-baked breads, pies and pastries.
 There is a market every Saturday, a farmer’s market on the last Friday of every month, and a large supermarket nearby for all your holiday essentials.